kanelandry/trusted_id-RFC-3161/README.md

 The theory behind this code is the following: "If you can prove you knew a file's hash and the encrypted id of its owner at a certain point in time, that guarantees you knew the file content and its owner."

-For more about this method, please consult its full article: http://codijuana.blogspot.com/2013/11/case-3-trusted-identity-rfc-3161.html
+For more about this technical asset, please consult its full article: http://codijuana.blogspot.com/2013/11/case-3-trusted-identity-rfc-3161.html